yiisoft/user/README.md

 }
 ```

-Note that you must first provide access checker via `withAccessChecker()` method.
-Otherwise, the `can()` method will always return `false`.
+Note that in case access checker is not provided via `withAccessChecker()` method, `can()` will always return `false`.

 #### Session usage

-The current user can store in the session the necessary user ID and auth timeouts for auto login.
+The current user can store user ID and authentication timeouts for auto-login in the session.
-To do this, you need to set a session (see [yiisoft/session](https://github.com/yiisoft/session)) instance:
+To do this, you need to provide a session (see [yiisoft/session](https://github.com/yiisoft/session)) instance:

 ```php
 /**